EASY INSTAGRAM TUTORIAL

 ●Select your handle.
 Some people think you should use the same name throughout your social media accounts.
 Others don’t.

 ●Add a profile photo.
 This is important.
 People want to see you.
 Personally, I consider suspect accounts without a photo.

 ●Compose your profile description.
-I post my blogs with URLs, and include a live link to drive traffic to my Berkeley and Beyond website.
+I post my blogs with URLs, and include a live link to drive traffic to my main Berkeley and Beyond website.
 Sometimes in my Instagram posts I tell readers to “click the link in bio for more information.”
 Note that you are allowed only one live link on Instagram, and also the total number of spaces is limited.
 Include hashtags for your niche.
 For instance I use #travelwriter and #blogger.